LutetiumCalciumLee/LutetiumCalciumLee/README.md

 <div align="center">

 # 👋 Hello!
-### I'm Jae Hyuk Lee, a student majoring in AI Software at Korea Polytechnic University.
+### I'm Jae Hyuk Lee, a student majoring in AI Software at Korea Polytechnics.

 ---

 ## 💡 About Me

-- Currently studying in the **Department of AI Software at Korea Polytechnic University**.
+- Currently studying in the **Department of AI Software at Korea Polytechnics**.
 - Learning various programming languages and technologies, including web programming, C, Python, Java, and Oracle.
 - Passionate about exploring new technologies and applying them to real-world projects.